This page provides information about the Nutritional Value of Beets.

 The Nutritional Value of Beets is an excellent source of hearth-healthy folate and a very good source of the antioxidant manganese and heart-healthy potassium.
 Beets are a good source of digestive-supportive dietary fiber, free radical scavenging vitamin C and copper, bone-healthy magnesium, and energy-producing iron and phosphorus.

 Vitamins, Minerals, And Other Benefits:

 The beets belong to the same family as chard and spinach.
-Beet leaves have a bitter taste like chard, but is rich in chlorophyll.
-Although bitter, the greens have a higher nutritional value than its roots.
+Beet leaves have a bitter taste like chard, but are rich in chlorophyll.
+Although bitter, the greens have a higher nutritional value than the roots.

-Both beet root and beet greens are very powerful cleansers and builders of the blood.
+Both beet roots and beet greens are very powerful cleansers and builders of the blood.
 Betacyanin is the phytochemical in beet that gives it its rich 'amethyst' color that significantly reduces homocysteine levels.